SabianF/SabianF/README.md

 - Designing, simplifying, and implementing **automated systems**

 ## Contact me
 If you want to chat, then [let's talk](https://www.pickmybrain.world/profiles/sabian-finogwar?service_id=11277)

-Or if you know someone, then [let them know about me](https://sabfino.com/)
+Or if you know someone, then you can [share my info with them](https://sabfino.com/)

 ---